ashdnazg/socher/Readme.md

 ![A screenshot of the game Socher Hayam, where the player encountered a derelict ship.
 Instead of the original loot, the player found 3554 lines of Pascal](.media/pascal.png)

-The good news is that we have a matching decompilation of the game סוחר הים - source code that compiles to the exact same binary as the original.
+This repository contains a matching decompilation of the game סוחר הים - source code that compiles to the exact same binary as the original.

-The bad news is that this decompilation was done in an automated fashion, so all functions, procedures, variables and types have silly names such as `Func31`, `Func35_var_86` and `arr_record_13866380471399314824_11`.

-The goal of this project is to rename all of this nonsense into descriptive names and to document/annotate the source code as necessary, while preserving the resulting binary.

 ## Why?